Requesting Textbooks and Materials in Accessible Formats

 Step One - For first time request only, have alternate formats as an approved accommodation by a accommodation specialist.

-Step Two - For first time request only, meet with Clay Yarbrough for training and account setup for online system.
+Step Two - For first time request only, schedule a meeting with your Accommodation Specialist for training and account setup for online system.

-Step Three - Schedule an appointment with the Clay Yarbrough to request your textbooks in an alternate format.
+Step Three - Request your textbooks in an alternate format from your Accommodation Specialist.

-Step Five - Provide the course syllabus to the Clay Yarbrough for each book requested.
+Step Five - Provide the course syllabus to your Accommodation Specialist for each book requested.